swiftlang/swift-evolution/proposals/0305-swiftpm-binary-target-improvements.md

 When a plugin asks for a tool with a particular identifier, SwiftPM will consider the artifact archives specified by any binary targets on which the plugin depends.
 The artifacts defined in these archives will be made available to the plugin and will be translated to the paths at which the executables have been unarchived.
 The plugin can access any support files provided with the executable in the same way.

+Any lookup of names within the archive is case sensitive.

 ### Artifact index

 To avoid downloading files that will not be needed, an artifact archive can be split up into multiple archives.
-Each archive has the same format as any other artifact archive, but contains only a subset of the variants.
+Each of these archives has the same format as any other artifact archive, but contains only a subset of the variants.

 An example could include having one archive for Apple platforms, another for Windows, and others for different Linux variants.